5

 What is Mindfulness Meditation?

 Attaining mindfulness means deepening the connection with body and mind and tuning into emotions.
-Mindfulness can help to lead to a profound state of relaxation.
+Mindfulness can help you gain self-awareness, self-regulation, self-transcendence, a sense of interconnectedness with others, and a profound state of relaxation.

-Many types of meditation techniques are classified as mindfulness meditation, and they all typically include a combination of deep breathing and isolating awareness.
+Many meditation techniques are classified as mindfulness meditation, and they all typically include a combination of deep breathing and observing awareness.

-Setting aside just 30 minutes each day for mindfulness activities or integrating them into one’s daily routine can result in significant self-improvement.
+Setting aside 30 minutes for practicing mindfulness meditation, engaging in mindful activities, or integrating them into your daily routine can result in significant self-improvement.

 How Mindfulness Meditation Works

-Mindfulness can help people become more aware of themselves and others around them.
+Mindfulness can help you become more aware of others around you as well.
 Consistent mindfulness practice can effectively change how the brain works and foster more regular mindfulness in everyday life.

 Research also suggests that regular mindfulness practice can be beneficial in treating clinical disorders that significantly negatively affect a person’s well-being.

-Jon Kabat-Zinn is an important figure in mindfulness meditation, and he is widely recognized for bringing mindfulness into mainstream medicine and psychology.
+Jon Kabat-Zinn is an important figure in mindfulness meditation, and he’s widely recognized for bringing mindfulness into mainstream medicine and psychology.

 "Mindfulness means paying attention in a particular way: on purpose, in the present moment, and nonjudgmentally." - Jon Kabat-Zinn.